 - Automatically adapt to changing usage patterns.

-Kx for Sensors’ validation checks can detect data errors or conditions arising from a number of scenarios, including improper sensor operation, readings that exceed or fall below predefined variances or tolerances, inactivity, and hardware or software malfunctions.
+KX for Sensors’ validation checks can detect data errors or conditions arising from a number of scenarios, including improper sensor operation, readings that exceed or fall below predefined variances or tolerances, inactivity, and hardware or software malfunctions.
 For example, the “flag check” tests conditions pertaining to sensor state, including a general error check, test mode check, time change check, sensor diagnostic check, power interruption check, and partial interval check.

-Another technique for ensuring quality of data is to have redundant measurement devices and mechanisms for determining which is the accurate measurement and handling of differences across two or more measurement devices.
+Another technique for ensuring the quality of data is to have redundant measurement devices and mechanisms for determining which is the accurate measurement and handling of differences across two or more measurement devices.
 This involves comparing sensor data from multiple sensors and determining which sensor readings to use, or using some formula, like estimating the average, to derive a reading to be used.

 Estimation and Editing